daniel-molina/visualequation/HACKING.md

 No direction is changed.

 Marginal cases:
-*   If selection is an artificial VOID due to overwrite mode, swap the closest two mates to the left if they exist.
+*   If selection is a TVOID, swap the closest two mates to the left if they exist.
 Else, do nothing.
 *   If there is no mate to the left, do nothing.

 ##### C-DEL

-If selection is a juxted (or combination of them) remove all the juxted of the same juxt-block from the cursor to the right if not ODIR.
-If ODIR, remove selection and juxteds to the right.
+If selection is a juxted (or combination of them) remove all the juxted of the same juxt-block to the right of the cursor in orimode.
+If not orimode, remove selection and juxteds to the right.

 If selection is not a juxted, it is equivalent to press DEL.